reema0814/Threat-Protection-with-XDR/Labguide/Module 3/Lab-02.md

     ```
     ![Lab overview.](../media/Lab06-task02-query1.png)

-   > **Note**: If you dont see any output of the command, because sometime this query takes more time to get proper output. please follow the next step.
+   > **Note**: If you dont see any output of the command, please follow the next step. because sometime this query may take more time to get proper output.

 1. The table *SecurityEvent* looks to have the data already normalized and is easy for us to query.
 Expand the row to see all the columns related to the record.